fsec404/fsec404.github.io/_posts/2019-10-20-A-look-at-NTP-traffic-amplification.md

 To attack a target using this vulnerability, all the attacker has to do is send spoofed requests by changing the source IP address.
 All the responses are then sent to the target, which can overwhelm it.

-The above code can be modified in the following way to target hosts for an amplification attack.
+The above code can be modified in the following way to target hosts with an amplification attack.

 ```python
 # Create the NTP request